Diet

 What Is a Healthy Guinea Pig Diet?

-A healthy diet for your guinea pigs must have a complex balance of different nutrients like; calcium, magnesium, phosphorus, and potassium along with an adequate amount of vitamins A, C, D, and E.
+There are certain things guinea pigs shouldn’t eat, and lots of things they should have in abundance.
+A healthy diet must have a complex balance of different nutrients like calcium, magnesium, phosphorus, and potassium along with adequate amounts of vitamins A, C, D, and E.

-Remember one thing on the “good” list is hay, so give your guinea pig all the fresh hay they can eat, in addition to food pellets which are often based on timothy hay.
+Hay is on the “good” list, so give your guinea pig all the fresh hay they can eat, plus food pellets which are often based on timothy hay.
+Most importantly, make sure your guinea pig always has access to clean, fresh water.

 • Timothy hay should be the main part of their food